 Let me tell you a little about my personal life.
 I met my husband in Guatemala.
 I was there for a year commitment to do volunteer work.
 I built houses and brick stoves.
 It was the hardest work I’ve ever done, but the most rewarding.
 I had the opportunity to be a part of a family’s life while we built their house.
 I also created a small project of my own.
 I realized people didn’t have any photographs of their own families.
 That just wasn’t a priority when you’re trying to earn just enough money to feed your family.
 Through donations from family and friends, I photographed many families and gave them portraits.
 It was something so easy for me to do, but it meant so much to them.

 My husband and I met at a salsa dance bar in the town of La Antigua, Guatemala.
 There was an instant attraction between us.
 We fell madly in love and I ended up staying there for two years.
 Everything about our relationship always worked out effortlessly.
 He fortunately was able to get a student visa, and we moved to the US and he began learning English and establishing himself here.
 We got married in 2002 and we now have 2 kids, Gabriel and Maya.
 We travel back to Guatemala every year to visit his family.
+We also love traveling as a family and have been to Japan, Morocco, Dubai, Jordan, Oaxaca, Thailand, Peru and more!
 I feel really lucky to have such a wonderful little family.

 I look forward to working with you and your family.